Fabrizz/MMM-OnSpotify/README.md

 # Options
 #### This is an example entry of `config.js` (all options).
 Scroll down to see the description/default value for each value.
+> **Note**
+> This correspond to the latest MMM-OnSpotify Version, older versions that used separated objects for theming/intervals are still supported, but not deep merged.

  ```js
 {
     module: "MMM-OnSpotify",